czi-catalystproject/hub-champion-training/episodes/introduction.md

 There are many ways to manage online content on the hub.
 For example

-- users have access to their own filesystem and a home directory of up to 20 GB
+- users have access to their own filesystem and a home directory of up to 10 GB
 - Hub Champions can distribute data to all hub users in a shared directory
-- users can securely pull and push code to and from the hub using `gh-scoped-creds`.
+- users can securely pull and push code to and from the hub using GitHub.

 ### Cloud infrastructure